PoshCode/PowerShellPracticeAndStyle/Style-Guide/Documentation-and-Comments.md

 ##### Provide Usage Examples

 Your help should always provide an example for each major use case.
-A 'usage example' is just an example of what you would type in to Powershell to run the script - you can even cut and paste one from the command line while you're testing your function.
+A 'usage example' is just an example of what you would type in to PowerShell to run the script - you can even cut and paste one from the command line while you're testing your function.

 ```PowerShell
 function Test-Help {